martinmurciego/formed/readme.md

 [![Build Status](https://secure.travis-ci.org/arbarlow/formed.png)](http://travis-ci.org/arbarlow/formed)

+# A Note

+Formed, currently works with Sequalize.JS (though can easily be made to work with any ORM).
+It is however, really a pre cursor to my module Iron, which is a ORM with easier validation and more javascript like DSL

 The first argument is object, which can be anything, but should respond to the following methods

 ``` javascript